Warning: This post includes explicit details of sexual abuse.

 When women described such encounters to other people who knew Haas, some responded with dismissive comments such as, “That’s just David.”

 Should Dioceses Place a Moratorium on Haas’s Music?

 As we shared in a blog post this summer, some music ministers have debated the use of Haas’s music, which includes much-loved contemporary hymns.
-An October 6 story by the National Catholic Reporter (NCR) describes efforts by Margaret Hillman and Susan Bruhl, two victim-survivors who are working with Laurie Delgatto-Whitten, a former MMA employee, to ask U.S. dioceses to stop using his music.
+An October 6 story by the National Catholic Reporter (NCR) describes efforts by Margaret Hillman and Susan Bruhl, two victim-survivors who are working with Laurie Delgatto-Whitten, who worked on the MMA team, to ask U.S. dioceses to stop using his music.
 They also request that dioceses ban Haas from ministering or performing in their communities, and that they publicly announce these decisions.
 Since July, the women have sent three separate letters to the dioceses.

 Of the 174 dioceses the women contacted, 54 have responded that they will ban Haas and his music, while 86 haven’t responded at all.
 As of October 6, the Archdiocese of Milwaukee has not responded to any of these three letters, Delgatto-Whitten says.
 When Awake contacted the Archdiocese for a response, no one was immediately available to comment.

 Many of Haas’s victims say it’s re-traumatizing to hear or sing Haas’s songs.
 In its report, Into Account writes: “David Haas created a liturgical landscape in and beyond the Catholic Church in which it is almost impossible for those he abused to participate in their own communities of worship without intrusive reminders of his abuse.”
 For example, Hillman, now a cantor in Florida, told NCR that she experienced panic attacks this summer while leading songs by Haas during Mass.
 Other victims have said they work to avoid liturgies where they may hear his music.